btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 Even though the container process didn't tidy up by unmounting the mount point before exiting, it still didn't create the mount point in the parent namespace because it had its own `mnt` namespace, established by the `--mount` option.

+Weeeeeeeeeeeeeeeeeeeeeee

 ---

 Before moving on to the next section, let's take a look at some information made available to us by the kernel in `/proc` that is interesting and instructive.

-Each process in `/proc` has a `mounts` file that informs us what mounts, if any, were created by the process (in this context, our container process).
+Each process in `/proc` has a `mounts` file that informs us what mounts, if any, were created by any process.
 For example, to see the mount points for PID 1 (on my system that is `systemd`), you can do:

 ```
 $ sudo cat /proc/1/mounts